-Australian’s are very lucky to live in a country where food safety is so well regulated from farm to plate.
+We’re lucky to live in a country where food safety is so well regulated from farm to plate.
+To keep it that way, we take food safety seriously.

 Food Standards Australia New Zealand (FSANZ) develops food standards to cover the food industry in Australia and New Zealand.
-They develop the Australia New Zealand Food Standards Code which is regulated in each state.
-FSANZ is also responsible for labelling for both packaged and unpackaged food, including specific mandatory warnings or advisory labels, and country of origin labelling.
+FSANZ develop:

-APL has been a long standing advocate for clearer food labelling in attempt to ensure consumers receive accurate and clear information about the pork products they buy.
+As the industry body for pork, we strongly advocate for clearer food labelling.
+This helps to ensure consumers get clear and accurate information about the pork products they buy.